-For added security, all participants are required to bring a whistle and a space blanket and a mobile phone with them to the race.
+For added security, all participants are required to bring a whistle, a space blanket and a mobile phone with them to the race.
 The space blanket is to be used to keep the runner warm in case of an accident or for other reasons if the runner needs to stop on the way to wait for assistance.
 The whistle is required in case participants get lost on their way due to bad weather or fog or are in a need of assistance.
 If a runner gets injured he/she should call the emergency number 112.
 All participants should have the number saved in his/her phone.
 There will be a security check in Landmannalaugar before the race starts where all participants will have to show the required security items.
 60 minutes will be added as a penalty to the finishing time for those who fail to start the race with a whistle and a space blanket.
 At the race package pick up, participants will be able to buy a whistle and a space blanket for a fair price.

 What to wear during the race depends on the weather forecast.
 All participants must be able to add clothes to their attire before the race if the race director thinks it is needed.

 On the below picture you can see which equipment runners should have available on race day should they need it.
 Long sleeved top and long trousers, jacket, gloves, and headgear that covers their head and ears and can also be used to cover the back of your neck.
 This is all necessary minimum equipment.
 When you reach mid-point at Blafjallakvisl you will have the opportunity to leave the things you are no longer using behind and they will be transported back to Reykjavik after the race.
 According to the race rules, the race director can disqualify participants that do not follow these rules.

 60 minutes will be added as a penalty to the finishing time for those who fail to start the race with a whistle and a space blanket.